DISMGryphons/GryphonCTF2019-Challenges/challenges/crypto/Tricky-QR-Code/README.md

 ## Question Text

-Hey friends... a QR code was attached at the back of a gold coin, perhaps we need to decode some message to get some clues on the hidden treasure.
+Hey friends... a QR code was attached at the back of a gold coin, perhaps we need to perform some decoding in order to get some clues on the hidden treasure.

 Creator - @iRevivalx